-Just 15km north of Koh Samui lies Koh Phangan – famous for not only the monthly Full Moon Party that draws up to 30,000 visitors from all over the globe – but also for offering visitors spectacular nature.
-Picturesque beaches with stunning views of the Gulf of Thailand and neighboring islands, to tropical jungle forests that is home to an array of exotic animal and plant life, are just the tip of the iceberg of what makes Koh Phangan such a jewel.
+Just 15km north of Koh Samui lies Koh Phangan, famous for not only the monthly Full Moon Party that draws up to 30,000 visitors from all over the globe, but also for offering visitors spectacular nature.
+From picturesque beaches with stunning views of the Gulf of Thailand and the surrounding islands, to tropical jungle forests that are home to an array of exotic animal and plant life, Koh Phangan is far more than a party destination.

-In recent years along with the monthly party crowd, Koh Phangan has also been drawing a fast growing number of gay travels who are more ecologically minded.
-Declared as part of an organic island movement, Koh Phangan is steadily becoming a green ecological paradise with “R”espect being the driving motto that feeds the balance on the island.
+In recent years, along with the monthly party crowd, Koh Phangan has also been drawing a fast-growing number of gay travelers who are more ecologically minded.
+Declared a part of an organic island movement, Koh Phangan is steadily becoming a green ecological paradise with respect being the driving motto that feeds the balance on the island.

-Thong Sala is the main town with everything from gay owned/friendly restaurants & bars, gay resorts & even a small gay beach, within easy distance.
-Smaller, respectful, more intimate parties and live music events cater to those who aren’t into the heavy party party scene.
+Thong Sala is the main town, with everything from gay owned/friendly restaurants and bars, gay resorts, and even a small gay beach within easy distance.
+Smaller, respectful, more intimate parties and live music events cater to those who aren’t into the heavy “party party” scene.

-Lesbian owned and operated L’Alcove Wine Bar is locally well known for its beach front Sunday live music events and 4You, a gay cocktail bar that also offers a menu of delicious foods, is sure to be the perfect start or ending point for a fun evening.
-For the chance to see the local side of Koh Phangan check out Island Boys.
+Lesbian-owned and operated L’Alcove Wine Bar is locally well-known for its beachfront Sunday live music events.
+4You, a gay cocktail bar that also offers a menu of delicious foods, is sure to be the perfect start or ending point for a fun evening.

 Although you’ll find gay travelers on all the beaches of Koh Phangan, this small beach is a firm favorite among the locals.